Indenting

 You can also adjust indents with indent markers on the ruler tool.
-To enable to the ruler go to View > Show and check Ruler.
-Below we'll look at different uses
+You'll first need to enable to the ruler; go to View > Show and check Ruler and you'll see vertical and horizontal rulers appear on the screen.

-Here's what each of the indent markers do when working with paragraphs:
+Each of these indent markers have different jobs when working with paragraphs:

 ![]() |